cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 ## Sorting

-Thsi last lecture presents a collection of basic procedures for cleaning, exploring and summarizing data stored in Pandas data frames.
+This last lecture presents a collection of basic procedures for cleaning, exploring and summarizing data stored in Pandas data frames.
 We start with **sorting** methods.
 Pandas series can be sorted by the index or by the values, with the methods `.sort_index()` and `.sort_values()`, respectively.
 Both work for data frames, but, for the second one, you have to specify either the name of a column or a list of column names, which will then be used in the order that you wrote them.

 The parameter `ascending` allows you to choose between ascending and descending ways.
 The default (in Python as in other languages) is `ascending=True`.